1mschling/frequid/spec.md

 - Include examples of common security analysis workflows using the filtering system
 - Document labeling consistency standards and visual indicator meanings
 - Provide troubleshooting guide for metadata detection issues
+- Reference the process flow diagram (`idx-process-flow-diagram.dim_1200x800.png`) in the README and ensure it is accessible from the UI with clear links or embedded images
+- Update the `extension/README.md` file to ensure it fully reflects the latest features, including:
+  - The new application name "Web Request TLS Monitor and Recryptor" and updated description
+  - The process flow and architecture diagram, with instructions on where to find and view it in the `frontend/public/` folder
+  - The advanced filtering, session export, re-encryption, decryption approval workflow, and ChaCha20-256 encryption with nonce/IV generation
+  - Clear references to all required image assets and their correct folder locations
+  - Any new UI/UX features, browser extension details, and security considerations
+  - Chrome extension manifest notifications permission and error handling requirements
+  - ICP canister proxy configuration and address update instructions
+  - Live ICP proxy canister address and configuration details
+- Document dfx.json configuration structure and canister setup for all three canisters (backend, frontend, proxy)
+- Provide deployment instructions for both local development and Internet Computer mainnet
+- Include instructions for updating browser extension proxy addresses to point to deployed ICP canister
+- Document live deployment procedures and canister management
+- Provide production deployment checklist and monitoring guidelines
 - Application content and documentation in English

+## Deployment Requirements
+- Deploy proxy canister to Internet Computer mainnet
+- Obtain stable canister ID for proxy canister
+- Configure HTTP gateway access for browser extension connectivity
+- Update browser extensions with live proxy canister address
+- Provide deployment scripts and automation for canister updates
+- Implement canister monitoring and health checks
+- Document production deployment procedures and rollback strategies
+- Ensure proper CORS configuration for cross-origin requests
+- Configure rate limiting and security measures for production use
+- Provide canister upgrade procedures and version management